UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_dardel.md

     > Here the custom address `*.uppmax.uu.se` is added,
     > so that this SSH key can be used for UPPMAX.

-???- question "How does it look like to have a key that can be used for UPPMAX?"
+???- question "What does it look like to have a key that can be used for UPPMAX?"

     That will look like this: